encukou/cpython/Doc/c-api/extension_modules.rst

 :ref:`initialization function <extension-export-hook>` (``PyInit_modulename``)
 should create, populate and return a module object, typically using :c:func:`PyModule_Create` and functions like :c:func:`PyModule_AddObjectRef`.

+Single-phase initialization differs from the default in the following ways:

-* Single-phase modules are, in some sense, “singletons”.
+* Single-phase modules are, or rather *contain*, “singletons”.

-  When first initialized, Python saves the contents of the module's ``__dict__`` (that is, typically, the module's functions and types).
+  When the module is initialized, Python saves the contents of the module's ``__dict__`` (that is, typically, the module's functions and types).

-  For subsequent initializations in the same interpreter, Python creates a new module object with a new ``__dict__``, and copies the saved contents to it.
+  For subsequent initializations in the same interpreter, Python does not call the initializatoin function again.
+  Instead, it creates a new module object with a new ``__dict__``, and copies the saved contents to it.
   For example, given a single-phase module ``_testsinglephase`` [#testsinglephase]_ that defines a function ``sum`` and an exception class ``error``: